Tool Steel Machining Services

 • D2 – high hardness & wear resistance

-• O1 – oil-hardened for simple dies & tooling
+• O1 – oil-hardened for general-purpose tooling

 • H13 – hot-work steel for die-casting & injection molds